Social media platforms make $11B in ad revenue from U.S. teens — Harvard Gazette

 Social media platforms Facebook, Instagram, Snapchat, TikTok, X (formerly Twitter), and YouTube collectively derived nearly $11 billion in advertising revenue from U.S.-based users younger than 18 in 2022, according to a new study led by the Harvard T.H.
 Chan School of Public Health.
 The study is the first to offer estimates of the number of youth users on these platforms and how much annual ad revenue is attributable to them.

-The study was published Dec.27 in PLOS ONE.
+The study was published Dec.
+27 in PLOS ONE.

 “As concerns about youth mental health grow, more and more policymakers are trying to introduce legislation to curtail social media platform practices that may drive depression, anxiety, and disordered eating in young people,” said senior author Bryn Austin, professor in the Department of Social and Behavioral Sciences.
 “Although social media platforms may claim that they can self-regulate their practices to reduce the harms to young people, they have yet to do so, and our study suggests they have overwhelming financial incentives to continue to delay taking meaningful steps to protect children.”